MISSION

 Teaching in Honors

 Thank you for your interest in teaching for the Honors Program.
-If you have an idea for an innovative, interdisciplinary class focusing on discussion as a central pedagogical approach, consider teaching an honors course.
-The ideal honors course is centered on an original topic, taught seminar style, and committed to interdisciplinarity learning.
-Faculty interested in teaching an honors course can submit a proposal here.
+If you have an idea for an innovative, interdisciplinary class that centralizes class discussion, please send us your proposal.
+The ideal Honors course is a new design with an original topic, is taught seminar style, and demonstrates a commitment to interdisciplinary learning.
+You may submit your proposal here.

 Why Teach in Honors?